durden/python_science_apps/README.md

 file (`pip install -r requirements.txt`).

 The code samples require the following libraries.
-However, there is no provided requirements file because these require C-extentions, etc.  Please see the associated websites for information about installing on your platform.
+However, there is no provided requirements file because some of these require C-extentions and installation can be somewhat involved.
+Please see the associated websites for information about installing on your platform.

 - [PyQt](http://www.riverbankcomputing.co.uk/software/pyqt/intro)
 - [PyTables](http://pytables.github.com/)